-- religion (as practicing one or having no religion)
+- Religion or belief (as practising one or having no religion)

 How can businesses and managers comply?

-- Employers must not say that they will discriminate in job adverts.
+- Employers must not make any discriminatory statements in job adverts

 - Employers must only outline qualifications and experience that are fundamentally necessary to complete the job in order to offer equal opportunities to all applicants.

-- Employers must not inquire about the characteristics outlined in the act unless it is to positively encourage applicants or inquire about adjustments which can be made to accommodate the applicant.
+- Employers must not inquire about applicants’ characteristics unless it is to positively encourage applicants or inquire about adjustments which can be made to accommodate the applicant.

 - Employers should publicise job openings in a variety of locations so that a diverse pool of applicants can have the opportunity to apply.

-- Employers must offer application forms or tests in different formats (e.g. Braille, audio).
+- Employers must make adjustments to enable people to apply or undertake the job, e.g. offer application forms or tests in different formats (e.g. Braille, audio).